isc-projects/kea/doc/sphinx/arm/config-backend.rst

 parameter has no unique identifier by which it could be accessed, modified, or otherwise used.
 Global parameters like the renew timer can be accessed by the parameter name and the tag of the server for which they are configured.
-For example: the commands described in :ref:`command-remote-global-parameter4-get` allow the value of the global parameter to be fetched by the parameter name and the server name.
+For example, the :isccmd:`remote-global-parameter4-get` and :isccmd:`remote-global-parameter6-get` commands allow the value of the global parameter to be fetched by the parameter name and the server name.
 Getting the global parameter only by its name (without specifying the server tag) is not possible, because there may be many